newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 4. find who was behind this
 5. understand what might possibly have brought them down to that path

 In this very specific case, direct confrontation is pointless.
-It might actually even might make things worst.
+It might actually even might make things worse.
 Diplomacy, measure, and understanding have to be used, so that **this** never happens again.
 <br><br>

 The **hunt** was on, and it was not long before M. and I found the culprit: the lady that greeted us on the very first morning.